maelyg/ONTViSc-hands-on-training/README.md

 | MT010 | Miscanthus | MsiMV | ssRNA(+) | /work/hia_mt18005/raw_data/ONT_MinION_NZMPI/MT010_ONT.fastq.gz |
 | MT011 | Citrus | CTV, CVd-VI | ssRNA(+), sscRNA| /work/hia_mt18005/raw_data/ONT_MinION_NZMPI/MT011_ONT.fastq.gz |

-For these we recommend performing first a direct read homology search using:
+For these samples, we recommend performing first a direct read homology search using:
 - megablast and the NCBI NT database
 - direct taxonomic read classification using Kraken2 (nucleotide-based) and Kaiju (protein-based).
+This will provide a quick overview of whether samples are infected.
 ```
 # This command will:
 # Check for the presence of adapters